SAP/kafka-connect-sap/README.md

 ./bin/connect-standalone config/connect-standalone.properties config/connect-hana-test-source-1.properties config/connect-hana-test-sink-1.properties
 ```

 The above scenario is the simplest scenario of transferring records between Hana and Kafka.
-For the detail of this scenario and other more complex scenarios, refer to Examples#example.
+For the detail of this scenario and other more complex scenarios, refer to [Examples](#examples).

-#### Distributed Mode
+#### Running Kafka Connect

-In a production environment, it is suggested to run the Kafka Connector on [distributed mode](http://docs.confluent.io/3.0.0/connect/userguide.html#distributed-mode)
+The demo examples included in [Examples](#examples) use Kafka Connect running in different environments such as standalone and distributed modes.
+For general information on how to run Kafka Connect, refer to [Kafka Connect documentation](https://kafka.apache.org/documentation/#connect_running)

 ## Configuration